Tribute Fund Scholarship Grants

 One or more Tribute Fund Scholarship Grants of up to $500 USD may be awarded annually to deserving applicants who meet the grant requirements.
 The scholarship grant is designed to provide financial support for furthering knowledge of calligraphy and its related arts and may be used for workshop or conference registration fees, online learning or new endeavors of calligraphic study.
 Applicants of all skill levels will receive equal consideration.

-More information can be found here: Call for Entries (please note, the 2024 Call for Entries will be available in May 2024)
+More information can be found here: Call for Entries.

 Questions?
 Please contact vicepresident@chicagocalligraphy.org.